kineticfire-labs/semver-multi/README.md

 </p>
 <p align="center">Figure 3 -- Granular Artifact Versioning Solution with <i>semver-multi</i></p>

 Consider a scenario where developers add a new feature to the `container image`.
 Without granular semantic versioning, both the container image and the JAR distributions (along with all of the other project artifacts) receive a version bump, though only the container image changed.
-With granular semantic versioning by *semver-multi*, only the container image version is incremented by the JAR version remains the same.
+With granular semantic versioning by *semver-multi*, only the container image version is incremented but the JAR version remains the same.

+# Capabilities

+Primary capabilities provided by *semver-multi* include:
+1. Automatic semantic version generation for multiple, independent project artifacts for
+   1. releases on the `main` branch (default) and/or other configured branches, in coordination with a CI server
+   1. *developer* releases from the developer's machine, using scripts committed to the Git repository
+1. Easy integration with the CI/CD pipeline and a CI server, such as [Jenkins](https://www.jenkins.io/)
+1. Server and client-side Git hooks to enforce standardized Git commit messages

 # Approach